LearnExcel.io

 While keeping a number constant in Excel is a useful feature, it’s important to note that constant numbers can’t be edited directly.
 To change the value of a constant number, you’ll have to remove the constant status by deleting the dollar signs from its reference before making any changes.
 Furthermore, constant numbers may impact certain calculations or functions in your spreadsheet, so be sure to double-check the results of any formulas that use them.

 In addition to keeping a number constant, Excel offers a number of related features that can help you work more efficiently with your data.
-For example, you can use named ranges to assign a name to a specific cell or range of cells, making it easier to reference them in formulas or functions.
+For example, you can create named ranges in Excel to assign a name to a specific cell or range of cells, making it easier to reference them in formulas or functions.
 You can also use cell styles to quickly format your data according to pre-set formatting templates.

 Overall, the ability to keep a number constant in Excel can be a valuable tool for anyone working with spreadsheets on a regular basis.
 By following the steps outlined in this guide, you can easily keep your numbers consistent and save yourself time and effort in the process.
 Moreover, you can further optimize your Excel workflows by exploring other related features and techniques.